minnbanya/NLP-Project/README.md

 Intent Recognition: This tier discerns the underlying intentions behind user messages, categorizing them and extracting relevant attributes.
 These intentions drive subsequent processes, such as domain identification, making this tier crucial for initiating contextual and domain-specific actions.
 Response Generation: For FAQs, AliMe employs knowledge graph queries or retrieval models.
 These models extract information from a vast pool of data, facilitating accurate answer identification while also minimizing maintenance costs through integration with traditional retrieval methods.
 Tasks requiring specific actions, such as booking a flight, are addressed through a combination of intention-based matching and deep reinforcement learning models.
 Chitchat interactions, characterized by casual conversation, leverage a hybrid approach that integrates retrieval and deep learning models.
 Initially, a retrieval-based model selects responses from a predefined corpus, followed by re-ranking using a Seq2Seq model for more nuanced outputs.
 Deep Learning Practices for Intent Recognition: AliMe employs deep learning models that incorporate textual features and user behaviors to classify intentions effectively.
 These models leverage both traditional bag-of-words representations and word embeddings to capture contextual nuances.
 In developing DL-based intention classification systems, AliMe's team experimented with both multi-classification and binary classification models.
 While the former offers speed, it requires frequent retraining for label additions, whereas the latter, though less efficient, allows for flexible expansion without retraining.

+### Gap Between Related Work
+The existing research, represented by SuperAgent and AliMe, mainly focuses on conversational AI solutions for customer service and dialogue management across diverse contexts.
+However, there's a gap when it comes to applying these approaches to sales chatbots, which is the primary focus of our project.
+Unlike the broader focus on customer support and general dialogue, our project centers on developing a chatbot tailored specifically for driving sales on Amazon platforms.
+This involves utilizing classification models and Large Language Models (LLMs) to improve the chatbot's ability to understand user intents, offer personalized product recommendations, and ultimately boost sales.
+Thus, the gap lies in adapting advanced AI techniques to the sales domain, particularly for E-commerce businesses aiming to enhance their sales processes and engage customers effectively through conversational interfaces.

 ## Solution Requirements